aws-samples/amazon-sagemaker-keras-text-classification/README.md

 ![SageMaker console instance details](/images/sm-keras-3.png)

 This will open up a new tab showing the IAM role details.
-Here click on ‘Attach policies’ and then search for ‘AmazonEC2ContainerRegistryPowerUser’ policy, select it and then click on ‘Attach policy’.
+Here click on ‘Attach policies’ and then search for ‘AmazonEC2ContainerRegistryFullAccess’ policy, select it and then click on ‘Attach policy’.

 ![SageMaker IAM Role Policy](/images/sm-keras-4.png)

+*Please make sure to check the checkbox next to the policy before hitting `Attach policy`*

 3\.
 From the Amazon SageMaker console, click ‘Open’ to navigate into the Jupyter notebook.
 Under ‘New’, select ‘Terminal’.
 This will open up a terminal session to your notebook instance.